kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

+---
+layout: post
+title:  "Palatine Research"
+date:   2019-04-13
+categories: genealogy
+---

+  * Table of Contents
+  {:toc}
+{% include genealogy_pages.html %}

 # The Palatine Families of New York, Jones, Henry Z.
+*A Study of the Geman Immigrants who arrived in Colonial New York in 1710; Universal City, CA, 1985*

 ![The Palatine Families of New York; Jones, Henry Z., 1985](/assets/genealogy/01.title.page.jpg  "The Palatine Families of New York")
 ![Table of Contents](/assets/genealogy/03.toc.jpg)